grafana/mimir/docs/sources/mimir/configure/about-versioning.md

 - Query-frontend
   - `-query-frontend.querier-forget-delay`
   - Instant query splitting (`-query-frontend.split-instant-queries-by-interval`)
-  - Lower TTL for cache entries overlapping the out-of-order samples ingestion window (re-using `-ingester.out-of-order-allowance` from ingesters)
+  - Lower TTL for cache entries overlapping the out-of-order samples ingestion window (re-using `-ingester.out-of-order-window` from ingesters)
   - Use of Redis cache backend (`-query-frontend.results-cache.backend=redis`)
   - Query blocking on a per-tenant basis (configured with the limit `blocked_queries`)
   - Max number of tenants that may be queried at once (`-tenant-federation.max-tenants`)